jasonmutd/Financial-Industry-LLM-Application-Demo/README.md

 - Enterprise-grade security measures
 - Advanced data processing capabilities

 🎥 View Demo: Database Integration shows how users can query structured sales data and perform automated processing via Claude + MCP.
+This sqlite database is on premise and Claude Desktop (not the online version) allows model to connect to personal database to do further analysis.